How do I get to campus?

-Will I be able to use the pool, gym, or other athletic facilities?
+Will I be able to use the gym or other athletic facilities?

 Middlebury’s athletic facilities are available for returning alumni and their guests.
-Take a swim in the Natatorium, use the machines and weights in the fitness center, or play a tennis match at the outdoor courts at Proctor Hall.
+Use the machines and weights in the fitness center, kick a soccer ball around in the beautiful new Virtue Field House, or play a tennis match at the outdoor courts at Proctor Hall.
 Enjoy a run on the cross country trail or Dragone track.
 Guests must be at least 18 years of age to use the fitness center.